plone/training/docs/volto_customization/installation.md

 ## Workspaces

 pnpm workspaces are a way to manage multiple packages in a single repository.
-Volto is a monorepo, so we use workspaces to manage the Volto project and its addons along with other packages.
+Volto is a monorepo, so we use workspaces to manage the Volto project and its add-ons along with other packages.

 We can define workspaces using the `pnpm-workspace.yaml` file in root of our project.
 This is taken care for us by Cookieplone.